monash-emu/summer/README.md

 ## Installation and Quickstart

-This project is tested with Python 3.6.
+This project requires at least Python 3.7
-Install the `summerepi` package from PyPI
+It has been tested on earlier Python versions, but these are no longer officially support Install the `summerepi` package from PyPI

 ```bash